-Stinging nettle is a medicinal plant with leaves that are packed with iron and other nutrients.
-Learn how to make stinging nettle tincture so you can have a simple way to access and enjoy the wide variety of beneficial compounds this humble plant provides.
+Stinging nettle is a medicinal plant that is packed with iron and other nutrients.
+Learning how to make stinging nettle tincture is a simple and wonderful way to preserve and consume the benefits of this nutrient-dense plant.

-Nettles are commonly considered weeds because they can quickly take over a garden space and compete with your other plants.
-But they are full of vitamins A, C, D, and K and are high in iron and calcium.
-They are a little-known superfood and staple herbal medicine.
 Tincturing nettles is a simple way to preserve the beneficial compounds in the plant for much longer than the fresh plant would last.
-By tincturing the nettle leaves, the alcohol or vinegar will steep out the medicinal properties of the plant and allow you to enjoy and consume them over several years.
+By tincturing the nettle leaves, the alcohol will extract the medicinal properties of the plant and allow you to enjoy and consume them over several years.

-Anti-inflammatory properties – Compounds found in nettles, such as flavonoids and carotenoids, possess anti-inflammatory properties, which can help alleviate symptoms of inflammatory conditions like arthritis and allergies.
+Anti-inflammatory properties – Anti-inflammatory flavonoids are compounds found in nettles that can help alleviate symptoms of inflammatory conditions like arthritis and allergies.

-Allergy support – Consuming nettle tincture or tea may provide relief from seasonal allergies by acting as a natural antihistamine.
-It can help to reduce your sneezing, itching, and congestion.
+Allergy support – Consuming nettle tincture or tea can help reduce symptoms of seasonal allergies like hay fever by helping to reduce your sneezing, itching, and congestion.

-Supports urinary health – Nettles are a natural diuretic that can help your overall health by flushing out toxins from the body.
+Supports urinary health – Nettles are a natural diuretic that can help flush out toxins from the body.
 This can help protect against urinary tract infections.

-Joint health – Nettles may help to alleviate muscle cramping and joint discomfort due to their anti-inflammatory properties.
+Joint health – Nettles can help to alleviate muscle cramping and joint pain due to their anti-inflammatory properties.

-Bone health – Nettles are a good source of calcium and vitamin K and these nutrients can contribute to maintaining strong and healthy bones.
+Bone health – Nettles are a good source of calcium and vitamin K and these nutrients can help the body maintain strong and healthy bones.

-Lower blood pressure – Some animal studies have shown that nettles may lower blood pressure (however there haven’t been human studies bone on this yet).
+Lower blood pressure – Some animal studies have shown that nettles may lower blood pressure (however there haven’t been human studies done on this yet).

-Overall immune health – The vitamins and antioxidants in nettles can support overall immune function and help the body defend against infections and illnesses.
+Overall immune health – The vitamins and antioxidants in nettles can support overall immune health.

 If buying dried nettles, try to find an organic source.